khimo/khimo.github.io/bli-guides/_01-setup-bli-pro/02-setup.md

 >> Typical examples of system modes: Vacation and Normal.
 You can set up a button to toggle between normal and vacation modes.
 Macros for setting thermostats, or for controlling lighting and shades may be assigned individually to each mode.

+You can see where the System Modes are used on a Macro [here](https://khimo.github.io/bli-guides/bli-pro-user-guide/01-setup-bli-pro/06-macros).

 #### Units

 The systems temperature unit can be configured to be Fahrenheit or Celsius, affecting all the clients connected to the _BLI PRO_.
 For example, if the current temperature unit is Fahrenheit, then all the thermostats will report the temperature in these units to all connected clients.